-Magee Rachel is trying to dissolve the classic housing association.
-Residents can expand their apartments by adding common rooms in an upstream structure.
+Rachel Magee seeks to break down the traditional apartment association.
+Residents can expand their apartments by sharing rooms in an upstream structure.

-In her project Commune 2.0, Anna Lena Mergenthaler focused on a programming of the residential building that is more reminiscent of a hostel.
-A scaffolding in front of the house makes this possible with a new development and also offers a semi-private appropriation zone in the outside area.
+Anna-Lena Mergenthaler's project relies on programming the residential building to resemble a hostel.
+A scaffolding in front of the house makes this possible with a new access and offers a semi-private zone for appropriation in the outdoor space.

-Sarah Klumpp combined new access towers and communal kitchens into a large form that extends over the roof of the house.
-These caesuras transform the entire row into an exciting, interesting structure.
+Sarah Klumpp combines new development towers and communal kitchens to create a large-scale form that spans several houses.
+These caesurae transform the entire row into a building structure with changing spatial situations.

-With her project "open up", Anna Aichele opens up the home to new activities.
-Public functions are brought into the private home.
-The 75 year old Mrs. K likes to bake and sell her cake in the café, The Hipster L appears in the multi-purpose room as a standup comedian and the still very spry Mr. B has consultation hours once a week in the workshop as a bicycle doctor.
+In her project, Anna Aichele opens up living for new activities.
+Public functions are brought into the private building.
+The 75-year-old resident likes to bake and sell her cake in the café, the hipster performs as a standup comedian in the multipurpose room, and the spry retiree offers a bicycle consultation hour once a week in his workshop.

-Marie Rünzi shows the potential of the lines by creating multi-layered spatial zones based on the interior spaces, which allow ambiguous functional overlaps and promote communication between the residents.
+Marie Rünzi shows potentials of the rows by creating multi-layered spatial zones starting from the interiors, allowing functional overlaps and promoting communication between the residents.

 Common interests and activities connect people.
-Laura Prokopczuk spatializes this approach by giving the building a new appearance in her design with a new roof shape.
-This creates a new overall form as well as exciting indoor and outdoor areas with a high quality of stay.
+Laura Prokopczuk spatializes this approach and gives the building a new appearance through the shape of the roof.
+In the process, a new exterior form as well as interior and exterior areas with high recreational qualities are created.

-In her work, Franziska-Ottilie Geesmann consistently reflects the difference between family life in the post-war period, when the buildings were constructed, and today's situation, where a social structure outside the family is becoming increasingly important.
-Whereas in the past it used to be individual small apartments with small rooms within the apartment, today it is a mixed house family.
-And the house tries to give everyone their space, to become a place where people cook, eat and laugh together.
+In her work, Franziska Ottilie Geesmann consistently reflects on the difference between family life in the post-war period when the buildings were created and today's situation, which makes social structures outside the family increasingly important.
+Whereas in the past it was individual apartments with small rooms within the apartment, today it is a house family thrown together.
+The design tries to give everyone their space, a place to cook, eat and laugh together.